zeke/devcenter-scraper/content/md/websockets.md

 ### Timeouts

-The normal [Heroku HTTP routing timeout rules](https://devcenter.heroku.com/articles/http-routing#timeouts) apply to the WebSocket labs feature.
+The normal [Heroku HTTP routing timeout rules](https://devcenter.heroku.com/articles/http-routing#timeouts) apply to WebSocket connections.
 Either client or server can prevent the connection from idling by sending an occasional ping packet over the connection.

 ### Keep-alive

-WebSocket capable endpoints do not support HTTP keep-alive.
-This means that after each HTTP request, the client establishes a new connection to the endpoint.
-For HTTPS and WSS requests the SSL negotiation is performed for every request.
+WebSocket capable endpoints now support HTTP keep-alive.
+Refer to the documentation for the [new Heroku router](https://devcenter.heroku.com/articles/heroku-improved-router) for complete details.

 ### Example implementations

 The following examples demonstrate the minimal code required to establish a WebSocket connection and send/receive data.
-Refer to the [Further reading](https://devcenter.heroku.com/articles/heroku-labs-websockets#further-reading) section for language specific guides for developing more powerful applications.
+Refer to the [Further reading](https://devcenter.heroku.com/articles/websockets#further-reading) section for language specific guides for developing more powerful applications.

 * [Ruby faye app](https://github.com/heroku-examples/ruby-ws-test)
 * [Node.js ws app](https://github.com/heroku-examples/node-ws-test)